pivv/blind-checkers/README.md

 # Blind Checkers

-**This repository is related to the term project of Computational Modeling class in Seoul National University.** The goal of the project is to create an artificial intelligence of "Blind Checkers" to be explained.
+**This repository is related to the term project of Computational Modeling class in Seoul National University.** The goal of the project is to create an artificial intelligence of **Blind Checkers** to be explained.
 Anyone who does not attend the class can also enjoy Blind Checkers through this repository.

 ## Introduction